romana/romana/romana_setup.md

 - `aws` -- a set of EC2 instances created in Amazon Web Services (AWS) using CloudFormation
 - `vagrant` -- a group of VirtualBox VMs created using Vagrant

+**Note**: Vagrant installs automatically configure a Host-Only Network for the VMs, with a predefined subnet of `192.168.99.0/24`.
+If multiple installs are being performed on the same host, you will need to override this value.
+See the [example](#examples) for this.

 ### Distro

 The linux distribution can be specified using the `-d` or `--distro` option.